-Acounter is a simple device intended to do one simple thing - count.
-Using them, however, sometimes be a challenge because every manufacturer (for whatever reason) seems to them a different way.
+A counter is a simple device intended to do one simple thing - count.
+Using them, however, can sometimes be a challenge because every manufacturer (for whatever reason) seems to use them a different way.

-sof counters:
+Kinds of counters:

-are up-counters (they only count up 1,2,3...).
-These are called CTU,(count up) T.C, or CTR.
+There are up-counters (they only count up 1,2,3...).
+These are called CTU,(count up) CNT,C, or CTR.
 There are down counters (they only count down 9,8,7,...).
-These are cally called CTD (count down) when they are a separate instruction.
-There are also up-counters (they count up and/or down 1,2,3,4,3,2,3,4,5,...)
-These are typically called CC(up-down counter) when they are separate instructions.
+These are opically called CTD (count down) when they are a separate instruction.
+There are also p-down counters (they count up and/or down 1,2,3,4,3,2,3,4,5,...)
+These are typically called UDC(up-down counter) when they are separate instructions.

-Many manufacturers have only one or two types of counters but they can be used to count down or both.
-The theory is all the same regardless of what the manufacturers call bem.
+Many manufacturers have only one or two types of counters but they can be used to count up, down or both.
+The theory is all the same regardless of what the manufacturers call them.
 A counter is a counter is a counter...

 Most manufacturers also include a limited number of high-speed counters.
 These are commonly called HSC (high-speed counter), CTH (Counter High-speed) or whatever.
 Typically a high-speed counter is a "hardware" device.
-The normal counters listed above typically "software" counters.
-In other words they don't physically exist in the plc but rather they are simulated in software.
+The normal counters listed above are typically "software" counters.
+In other words they don't physically exist in the pic but rather they are simulated in software.
 Hardware counters do exist in the plc and they are not dependent on scan time.

-A good rule of thumb is simply to always use the normal (software) counters unless the pulses that are being counted will arrive faster than 2X the scan time. (i.e. if the scan time is 2ms and pulses will be arriving for counting every 4ms or longer then use a software speed) counters.
+A good rule of thumb is simply to always use the normal (software) counters unless the pulses that are being counted will arrive faster than 2X the scan time. (i.e. if the scan time is 2ms and pulses will be arriving for counting every 4ms or longer then use a software counter.
+If they arrive faster than every 4ms (3ms for example) then use the bardware (high-speed) counters.
 (2xscan time = 2x2ms= 4ms)

-we them 3 things must be known:
+To use them 3 things must be known:

 - Where the pulses that wanted to count are coming from.
-Typically this is from one of the inputs.(a sensor connected to input 0000 for example) - 2 How many pulses wanted to count before we react.
-Let's count 5 widgets before we box them, for example. - 3 When/how the counter will be reset so it can count again.
+Typically this is from one of the inputs.(a sensor connected to input 0000 for example) - How many pulses wanted to count before we react.
+Let's count 5 widgets before we box them, for example. - When/how the counter will be reset so it can count again.
 After 5 widgets are counted lets reset the counter, for example.

-Then the program is running on the plc the program typically displays the current or current value so the current count value can be seen.
+When the program is running on the plc the program typically displays the current or "accumulated" value so the current count value can be seen.